-Check the brakes on a double or triple trailer as you would any 7.4 Doubles/Triples combination vehicle.
-Section 6.2 explains how to check air brakes on Air Brake Check combination vehicles.
-You must also make the following checks on your double or triple trailers: Use the tractor parking brake and/or chock the wheels to hold the Check That Air Flows to vehicle.
-Wait for air pressure to reach normal, then push in the red All Trailers (Double and "trailer air supply" knob.
-This will supply air to the emergency (supply) Triple Trailers) lines.
+Check the brakes on a double or triple trailer as you would any combination vehicle.
+Section 6.2 explains how to check air brakes on combination vehicles.
+You must also make the following checks on your double or triple trailers:

+Check That Air Flows to All Trailers (Double and Triple Trailers) Use the tractor parking brake and/or chock the wheels to hold the vehicle.
+Wait for air pressure to reach normal, then push in the red "trailer air supply" knob.
+This will supply air to the emergency (supply) lines.
 Use the trailer handbrake to provide air to the service line.
 Go to the rear of the rig.
 Open the emergency line shut-off valve at the rear of the last trailer.
 You should hear air escaping, showing the entire system is charged.
 Close the emergency line valve.
 Open the service line valve to check that service pressure goes through all the trailers (this test assumes that the trailer handbrake or the service brake pedal is on), then close the valve.
 If you do NOT hear air escaping from both lines, check that the shut-off valves on the trailer(s) and dolly (s) are in the OPEN position.
 You MUST have air all the way to the back for all the brakes to work.

-Charge the trailer air brake system.
-(That is, build up normal air Test Tractor Protection pressure and push the "air supply" knob in.)
+Test Tractor Protection Valve Charge the trailer air brake system.
+(That is, build up normal air pressure and push the "air supply" knob in.)
 Shut the engine off.
-Step Valve on and off the brake pedal several times to reduce the air pressure in the tanks.
-The trailer air supply control (also called the tractor protection valve control) should pop out (or go from "normal" to "emergency" position) when the air pressure falls into the pressure to 45 psi.)
+Step on and off the brake pedal several times to reduce the air pressure in the tanks.
+The trailer air supply control (also called the tractor protection valve control) should pop out (or go from "normal" to "emergency" position) when the air pressure falls into the pressure range specified by the manufacturer.
+(Usually within the range of 20 to 45 psi.)